 Distance yourself from one-size-fits-all policy.
 The migration instructions or steps must be penned down based on the specifications of the Site in question.
-The tailored path not just help you with circumventing pitfalls but also provides a better control on the process, the important files and documents.
+The tailored path not just helps you with circumventing pitfalls but also provides a better control on the process, the important files, and documents.
 You must:

 - Document any differences in your PHP installations